 What About Video?

-The software only supports audio, but if you want to stream a video to your webcam or create virtual webcam that can be used by messenger program, I will suggest you take a look at the list of Webcam Tools we discussed.
+The software only supports audio, but if you want to stream a video to your webcam or create a virtual webcam that can be used by the messenger program, I will suggest you take a look at the list of Webcam Tools we discussed.
 This software only teaches you on how to make a fake microphone.